Urgent Crisis: College Mental Health Needs Attention

 • Disparities in mental health exist among different student populations, including racial and ethnic minorities, LGBTQ students, and first-generation college students.

-• The COVID-19 pandemic has exacerbated the college mental health crisis, leading to increased housing and insecurity, financial hardships, and a lack of social connectedness for students.
+• The pandemic has exacerbated the college mental health crisis, leading to increased housing and insecurity, financial hardships, and a lack of social connectedness for students.

 • Mental health support is crucial for the and of college students, and journalists play a vital role in raising awareness about the crisis and advocating for improved coverage.